facebookresearch/InferSent/README.md

 *InferSent* encoder and training code from the paper [*Supervised Learning of Universal Sentence Representations from Natural Language Inference Data*](https://arxiv.org/abs/1705.02364).

 In this repo, we provide our pre-trained sentence encoder that outperforms previous approaches when used as features for many different tasks.
+See [SentEval](https://github.com/aconneau/SentEval) for our sentence embeddings evaluation tool.

 ## Dependencies